'Day Without Immigrants' shuts down businesses

 "My heart is so happy!"
 Arcos tweeted.

-She told CNN her parents came from Mexico City 35 years ago, and that her entire family was on strike Thursday.
+She told CNN her parents came from Mexico City 35 years ago, and that her entire family was on strike.

 "My parents were once immigrants, so it was really important to be part of this boycott," she said.